nestybox/sysbox-ee/README.md

 ## Usage

-To launch a container with Docker + Sysvisor, simply use the Docker `--runtime` flag:
+To launch a system container with Docker, simply use the Docker `--runtime` flag:

 ```bash
 $ docker run --runtime=sysvisor-runc --rm -it --hostname my_cont debian:latest